-After 15 minutes, take a rolling pin or even a drinking glass and roll it out to about 1/2 inch thick.
-Using a 3 inch biscuit cutter or the open end of glass, cut out circles.
+After 15 minutes, roll 1/2-inch thick.
+Using a 3-inch biscuit cutter or the open end of glass, cut out circles.
 To cut the center circles, I used a marker lid!
 Medicine caps work pretty well too if your donuts are big.

 Place your circles on a pan to rise.
 Cover them with lightly greased plastic wrap and let them sit in a place that's close to 80 degrees for an hour.